top of page

 Objective 2: Increase percent of teens who are screened and connected to mental health supports.

-2.1 Conduct analysis to identify the CenCal sub-populations in most need of focus, including stratification by race, age, region, sex, gender identity, sexual orientation, language and homeless status.
+2.1 Conduct analysis to identify the CenCal sub-populations in most need of focus, including stratification by race, age, region, sex, gender identity, sexual orientation, language, immigration status, and homeless status.

 2.2 Use analysis to inform initiatives such as expanding access to community-based training and information on preventive mental health strategies and resources for families, community members, and providers.